goodhosts/vagrant/README.md

 # Vagrant::Goodhosts

-This plugin adds an entry to your /etc/hosts file on the host system.
+This plugin adds an entry to your /etc/hosts file on the host system using [GoodHosts](https://github.com/goodhosts/cli).
+This plugin is based on [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) to be compatible with the same config parameters.

 On **up**, **resume** and **reload** commands, it tries to add the information, if it does not already exist in your hosts file.
 If it needs to be added, you will be asked for an administrator password, since it uses sudo to edit the file.